 The arcpost resource centre includes: 772 links to artist-run centres and other independent arts organisations from Canada and around the world An Artist-run culture reading list as a downloadable bibliography in PDF format of over 130 book and journal references to artist run culture, alternative pedagogies, institutional critique, economics and artist self-organization compiled by Mariane Bourcheix-Laporte »»

-From October 12-14, 2012, the Pacific Association of Artist-Run Centres (PAARC), jointly with FILLIP Magazine, will host the Institutions by Artists Convention in Vancouver.
-This conference will survey institutional and para-institutional projects and practices by artists to measure the distance between the promise and the actual performance of contemporary artist-run centres and initiatives.
+Institutions by Artists surveyed institutional and para-institutional projects and practices by artists to measure the distance between the promise and the actual performance of contemporary artist-run centres and initiatives.
+It convened an international congress of artists, curators, critics and academics around the question: Is there a space for art outside of the market and the »»

 Organized by Pacific Association of Artist-Run Centres (PAARC) PAARC, coordinated by Keith Wallace.
 Although this conference precedes the official creation of ARCA, it was following the InFest conference that representatives from centres across the country agreed to form the Artist-Run Centres and Collectives Conference / La Conférence des collectifs et des centres d’artistes autogérés (ARCCC/CCCAA), a coalition of regional associations and specific caucuses.